How to Make Hand-Carved Rubber Stamps — Easy Step-by-Step Guide

 1. 1

 Sketch your design onto a piece of paper.
-Keep it relatively simple for your first stamp, with clear lines.
+Keep it relatively simple for your first stamp, with clear lines and distinct shapes to make the carving process more manageable and the final print more impactful.
+Think about bold outlines and solid areas rather than very fine details.

 2. 2